Our Sober Living Homes

 How Does a Sober Living House Work?

-Studies show that patients are better able to sustain their sobriety after spending time in a sober living home before actually returning home from an addiction treatment program.
-In fact, as the amount of time spent in a sober living home increases, so too does the percentage of patients who stay sober.
+According to data, individuals can more successfully maintain their sobriety if they spend time in a sober living program before actually returning home from their addiction treatment.
+Moreover, as the amount of time spent in a sober living home increases, the likelihood that the individual will remain sober also increases.

 Finding the Right Sober Living Home